Kinesiology Taping

 References

 1. Mo Q, Deng Z, Zheng J, et al. Effectiveness and clinical relevance of kinesio taping in musculoskeletal disorders: an overview of systematic reviews and evidence mapping.
 BMJ Evidence-Based Medicine.
-Published online 2026. doi:10.1136/bmjebm-2025-114067
+Published online 2026. doi:10.1136/bmjebm-2025-114067.

-3. Tran L, Elsayid A, Elsayed O, Elfaituri MK.
-Efficacy of Kinesio Taping Compared to Other Treatment Modalities in Musculoskeletal Disorders: A Systematic Review and Meta-Analysis.
-Research in Sports Medicine.
-2023;31(5):416-439. doi:10.1080/15438627.2021.1989432
+2. Tran L, Makram AM, Makram OM, et al. Efficacy of Kinesio Taping Compared to Other Treatment Modalities in Musculoskeletal Disorders: A Systematic Review and Meta-Analysis.
+Res Sports Med.
+2023;31(4):416-439. doi:10.1080/15438627.2021.1989432.

 Can Kinesiology Tape Help Swelling and Bruising?